-Any Tentative Map, whether a Parcel or a Tract Map, may be a Vesting Map.
+Any Tentative Map, whether Parcel or Map, may be a Vesting Map.
 A Vesting Tentative Map maps must have the term "vesting" clearly stated on the map.
 All other procedures applicable to other Tentative Maps apply.

 § 15.10.225 INFORMATION TO BE SUBMITTED PRIOR TO FILING A VESTING TENTATIVE MAP.